accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 The “audio only” version must contain all the important visual information of the video.

-Generally, it is simpler to produce an audio version than a textual version when the video is very descriptive (the textual transcription often requires significant editorial work).
-It is recalled, however, that only the textual transcription ensures universal access to the information broadcast by the video, in the event that a user is not able to start the video for example.
+Generally, it is simpler to produce an audio version than a textual version when the video is very descriptive (the text transcript often requires significant editorial work).
+It is recalled, however, that only the text transcript ensures universal access to the information broadcast by the video, in the event that a user is not able to start the video for example.

 #### Application mechanism that displays a compliant contrast ratio